19 Small Business Tools You Should Know About

 One of the leaders in accounting tools for small businesses is QuickBooks, accounting software geared toward small and medium-sized businesses.
 Millions of small business owners use this tool to manage their books more quickly and accurately than ever before.

 Another leader in this space is Sage Accounting.
 Sage has a variety of products on top of their accounting software, so a small business owner could find multiple solutions for their finances from a single provider.

 Human resources is another aspect of an organization that requires a great deal of tracking and organizing.
-With employee records, paid time off, benefits packages, and more, there is a lot to manage within the HR department.
+With employee records, paid time off, benefits packages, electronic signatures, time tracking, and more, there is a lot to manage within the HR department.
 Doing everything manually can be a huge time sink, and it may cost you in other, less visible ways like poor employee experience or compliance violations.